jckhoe-sandbox/syncer-playground/README.md

 - Automatic schema migration
 - Docker support for containerized deployment
 - Modern configuration management with environment variables and .env file support
+- Docker Compose setup with separate infrastructure for each server version